JTspectre/TLD-JTspectreItemPack/README.md

-My modded in items for The Long Dark
+My modded in items for The Long Dark.
+See [wiki](https://github.com/JTspectre/TLD-JTspectreItemPack/wiki) for details.

 ## Installation
 * Download and install the latest version of [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)